CmrCrabs/NEA/paperwork.typ

 === Simulation Concepts, Formulae, & Algorithms

-_I realise I am defining quite a few concepts here.
-Defining these in reasonable detail is in my opinon a needed step to understand and implement the overarching algorithm._
-==== Defining The Wave Summation @Jump-Trajectory @Acerola-SOS @Acerola-FFT @JTessendorf On a high level, for a height field of dimensions $L_x$ and $L_z$, the simulation works by summating multiple sinusoids with complex, time dependant ampltiudes @JTessendorf.
+==== Defining The Wave Summation @Jump-Trajectory @Acerola-SOS @Acerola-FFT @JTessendorf For a height field of dimensions $L_x$ and $L_z$, we calculate the height ($h$) at a position $arrow(x)$ by summating multiple sinusoids with complex, time dependant amplitudes.  @JTessendorf.
   $ h (arrow(x), t) = sum_(arrow(k)) hat(h)_0 (arrow(k)) e^(i omega(arrow(k)) t) $
 where
 - $t$ is the time
 - $arrow(k) = (k_x, k_z)$ is the direction vector of the spectrum's texture
 - $k_x = (2 pi n) / L_x, k_z = (2 pi m) / L_z$
-- $n, m$ are integers with bounds $-N / 2 <= n < N / 2, -M / 2 <= m < M / 2$
+- $n, m$ are the simulation domain resolutions, integers with bounds $-N / 2 <= n < N / 2, -M / 2 <= m < M / 2$
 - $omega(arrow(k)) = sqrt( abs(k) g) $ is the dispersion relation, a multiplier that determines the speed of the ocean
 - $arrow(x) = ((n L_x) / N, (m L_z) / M)$, the direction vector for the height map for which we are summing
 - $h (arrow(x), t)$ is the wave height at horizontal position $arrow(x)$
 - $hat(h)_0 (arrow(k))$ is the frequency spectrum function, which determines the structure of the surface

-==== The (Inverse) Discrete Fourier Transform (DFT) (Unfinished) @Jump-Trajectory @Acerola-FFT The sum of waves can be computed as an (inverse) DFT if the following conditions are met:
+==== The Inverse Discrete Fourier Transform (IDFT), Abstract (Unfinished) @Jump-Trajectory @Acerola-FFT The sum of waves can be computed as an IDFT if the following conditions are met:
-- The Number of Points ($N$)= The Number of Waves ($M$)
+- The Number of Points ($N$) = The Number of Waves ($M$)
 - $L_x = L_z = L$
-- the coordinates & wavenumbers lie on regular grids Assuming the above, it can be shown that the summation is equivalent to the DFT ($F_n$) as defined below, just with differing summation limits.
-Derivation can be seen at 4:35 in @Jump-Trajectory.
+- the coordinates & wavenumbers lie on regular grids Given this, the frequency domain representation of the wave-height field can be converted to a spatial domain in a reasonable timeframe.
+This is split into 3 components:
+- Vertical Displacement to determine each points height
+- Horizontal Displacement to simulate "choppy waves" @JTessendorf (Represent larger moving waves)
+- Derivatives, used to calculate exact normal to the surface at a given point.
+This is important for lighting calculations shown below.

   //$ "Inverse DFT": F_n = sum_(m=0)^(N-1) f_m e^(2 pi i m/n) $
   //$ "Waves Sum": eta_n (t) = sum_(m = - (N / 2))^(N / 2) h_m (t) e^(2 pi i m / N n) $